• Home /

 Clean your garbage disposal

 Clean your garbage disposal to eliminate odors and prevent bacteria or mold build-up.
-Always turn power to your disposal off before performing maintenance to avoid accidents.
+Always turn the power to your disposal off before performing maintenance to avoid accidents.
 Follow these steps to clean your disposal:

 1. Remove and clean the rubber splash guard